Dry Brined Turkey

 - Whiz them together in a food processor so they’re well interspersed with the salt.

-- Generously cover your dried turkey (pat the skin dry with paper towels) with the salt mixture place in a large food-safe plastic bag.
+- Generously cover your dried turkey (pat the skin dry with paper towels) with the salt mixture and place in a large food-safe plastic bag.

 - PRO-Tip: Make sure you wash your hands frequently when dealing with raw turkey.
 Poultry is known for harboring bacteria like salmonella.